PierreBesson/demo-jhipster-bordeaux-jug-2019/README.md

     - `./mvnw` for the microservices
     - `docker-compose -f accountancy/src/main/docker/mongodb.yml up -d` (required for MongoDB)

-- Package for prod and build the docker image: `./mvnw package -Pprod,zipkin jib:dockerBuild` (the zipkin profile is necessary to enable zipkin)
+- To package the apps as jars and build the docker image: `./mvnw package -Pprod,zipkin jib:dockerBuild` (the zipkin profile is necessary to enable zipkin)

 ## Deployment to a single host with docker-compose

+For convenience, I have already pushed the images to the docker hub (pbesson/store, pbesson/accountancy and pbesson/crm).

 - `cd docker && docker-compose up -d`

 ## Deployment to a Kubernetes cluster

-For convenience, I have already pushed the images to the docker hub (pbesson/store, pbesson/accountancy and pbesson/crm).
+If you don't have a kubernetes cluster, the easiest and fastest way to test is by using Kind (Kubernetes IN Docker).
+See[https://kind.sigs.k8s.io/docs/user/quick-start/](https://kind.sigs.k8s.io/docs/user/quick-start/)

+Simply run : `kubernetes/kubectl-apply.sh` to create the resources in the `jhipster` namespace of your kubernetes cluster.
+Then:
+- Switch to the jhipster namespace: `kubectl config set-context $(kubectl config current-context) --namespace=jhipster`
+- See the available Kubernetes services: `kubectl get svc`
+- Scale the number of replica of the crm service by editing the `replica` yaml field and reapplying the conf.

 # Links